 Table.3 Results of evaluation of items subject to pilot introduction( Drugs7 Item)

-Table 3 shows the results of the evaluation of the seven drugs subject to the trial introduction.
-Of the seven products, five of them were for the treatment of hepatitis C, and two of them were for the treatment of cancer.
+Table 3 shows the evaluation results for the seven pharmaceutical products that were subject to trial introduction.
+Of the seven drugs, five were found to be "useful from a public health perspective, such as in combating infectious diseases," and two were found to be "a treatment for a serious disease that does not significantly improve QOL but prolongs survival.
 Of the seven products, five were drugs for the treatment of hepatitis C, and two were anticancer drugs.
 Although these results do not apply to all drugs and selected items for cost-effectiveness evaluation due to the bias in the targeted diseases, the results of the ICER-based analysis and uniform decision criteria revealed that there were cases in which cost-effectiveness evaluation would be difficult.
 After the trial introduction, measures were established to raise the ICER criteria from the basic category for anticancer drugs and other drugs for which consideration was deemed necessary in the comprehensive evaluation ( Table 4 ).
 When adjusting prices, the price adjustment coefficients for usefulness addition, etc. and operating margin are weighted averaged by the ratio of patients in the applicable analysis population, etc., according to the ICER category.

-Table 4 Classification of ICERs in cost-effectiveness assessment in Japan
+Table 4 Classification of ICERs in cost-effectiveness evaluation in Japan

 Table.4 Classification in cost-effectiveness evaluation in JapanICER Classification of■